nevakee716/TernaryFilter/Help_layout.md

 ### Hide Empty lvl 1 :
 Hide the level 1 objects of the ternary if they don't have ternary

+### ObjectPageContextualFilter :
+This will filter the last level of the Ternary to allow only the one of the ObjectPage

 ## Configuration